Distributed Lower Bounds for Ruling Sets: Background

 In more technical detail, for any pair $(n, \Delta)$, Theorem~\ref{thm:sebastien} holds for graph classes $\mathcal G = \mathcal G(n, \Delta)$ consisting of $n$-node graphs with maximum degree $\Delta$ and girth at least $T = T(n, \Delta) > 0$.
 However, for simplicity, we will usually omit the dependency on $n$ and $\Delta$.
 We note that Theorem~\ref{thm:sebastien} also holds if we add a proper input vertex coloring to the setting.
 Moreover, we will assume that the input graphs satisfy the given girth requirement whenever we apply Theorem~\ref{thm:sebastien}.
 In Section~\ref{sec:liftlocal}, we will see how this requirement affects the obtained bounds.

-An interesting fact that we have not seen mentioned in \cite{Brandt2019} (or any other work) is that the equivalence breaks only \emph{in one direction} when we go from high-girth graphs to general graphs: it is straightforward to go through the proof of \cite[Theorem 4.3]{Brandt2019} and check that even on general graphs, $\Pi$ can be solved in $1$ round given a solution to $\rere(\re(\Pi))$.
-In other words, $\rere(\re(\Pi))$ is \emph{at most} one round faster solvable than $\Pi$.
+An interesting fact that we have not seen mentioned in \cite{Brandt2019} (or any other work) is that the equivalence breaks only \emph{in one direction} when we go from high-girth graphs to general graphs: it is straightforward to go through the proof of \cite[Theorem 4.3]{Brandt2019} and check that even on general graphs, $\Pi$ can be solved in $1$ round given a solution to $\rere(\re(\Pi))$.\footnote{Roughly speaking, the output of a node in a correct solution for $\rere(\re(\Pi))$ is a collection of sets of sets of output labels for $\Pi$, and a node can infer a correct solution for $\Pi$ from it by collecting the outputs of the adjacent nodes and then choosing output labels from the seen sets in a certain manner.
+As the topology of the graph does not enter the argumentation, the obtained $1$-round transformation holds on general graphs.} In other words, $\rere(\re(\Pi))$ is \emph{at most} one round faster solvable than $\Pi$.
 Hence, any upper bound achieved via automatic round elimination holds on general graphs, both in the port numbering model and the LOCAL model (as the latter is a stronger model).
 In particular, this is true for our upper bounds for ruling sets.

-\paragraph{Example: sinkless orientation.} Let $\Pi$ be the sinkless orientation problem, where the goal is to consistently orient edges such that no node is a sink.
+\paragraph{Example: sinkless orientation} Let $\Pi$ be the sinkless orientation problem, where the goal is to consistently orient edges such that no node is a sink.
 In this example, we will see how to encode sinkless orientation in the round elimination framework, and we will see what the problems $\re(\Pi)$ and $\rere(\re(\Pi))$ look like.

 The sinkless orientation problem can be encoded using two labels.
 So, let the set of labels be $\Sigma_\Pi=\{\I,\O\}$.
 If a node outputs label $\I$ in one the endpoint of one of the incident edges, it can be interpreted as that edge being incoming.
 Similarly, if the label is $\O$, that would indicate an outgoing edge.
 Hence, on the node side, we want that each node has the label $\O$ on at least one of its incident edges.
 On the edge side, we want each edge to be consistently oriented, hence if in one endpoint it has the label $\I$, in the other endpoint there must be the label $\O$, and vice versa.
 More precisely, our problem $\Pi$ is the following.